wywywywy/bmw_cd_exporter/README.md

 It supports multiple vehicles in the same BMW Connected Drive account.

-Please reduce the pooling rate to maybe once every minute, to avoid overloading BMW's servers.
+Please make sure the pooling rate to set to maybe once every couple of minutes, to avoid overloading BMW's servers.
+Default is 5.

 Currently supported metrics are -
 1. mileage